10 Signs Your Pinched Nerve Is Healing

 Physical Therapy

 Physical therapy will provide you with an exercise-based approach to treating a pinched nerve.
-A physical therapist will walk you through stretches and exercises to strengthen muscles that surround the pinched nerve.
+A physical therapist will walk you through stretches and exercises to strengthen the muscles that surround the pinched nerve.
 When your muscles are stronger, they are better able to support and stabilize the area where the pinched nerve occurred.
 This helps to alleviate pressure on the aggravated nerve by better distributing your body weight.
 A physical therapist can also walk you through techniques and modifications to activities that will help you avoid aggravating the nerve in the future.

 SHARE: